 Possession of a firearm is a less-serious charge that applies when a defendant illegally possesses a firearm at his place of business or in his home.

 Possession of ammunition will be charged when a defendant possesses bullets without an FID card.

 Possession of a stun gun or chemical mace is also prohibited by Massachusetts law, although the potential penalties are not as severe as possession of a firearm.

 There are more serious punishments in cases where a defendant has possession of a weapon such as a gun with a defaced serial number, a sawed-off shotgun, or a high-capacity firearm.

 Gun cases can be defended in a variety of ways.

-Given the serious consequences that result from a conviction for gun crimes, it is essential that you have an attorney who is experienced in trying these types of cases.
-Attorney Spring prosecuted all types of gun cases earlier in his career when he was serving as an assistant district attorney.
+Given the serious consequences that result from a conviction for gun crimes, it is essential that you have a Middlesex County criminal defense attorney who is experienced in trying these types of cases.
+Attorney Spring prosecuted all types of gun and drug cases ranging from drug trafficking to distribution of drugs earlier in his career when he was serving as an assistant district attorney.
 Since founding Spring & Spring, he has successfully defended clients who have been charged with every type of gun offense in Massachusetts.